Skyspace

 The Skyspace remains open in inclement weather, but if the temperature is below 25 degrees, we will cancel showings and close the trail.
 Because our Skyspace is one of the few in the world with a retractable roof, some Sunrise and Sunset shows will be replaced by closed roof shows in significant weather situations.
 In any event, to get to and from the Skyspace, you will probably get wet in the event of rain.

 Layered clothing, hiking shoes, flashlight/head lamp, hat/sunglasses, bottled water.
 Additionally, you are welcome to bring a seat cushion and/or blanket into the Skyspace with you.
-Read our Skyspace Do’s and Dont’s below for more specific information.
+Please read our Skyspace Restrictions for more information.

 For those who are unable to hike to the Skyspace and back, a vehicle (ATV) driven by Green Box staff is available for transport.